Business Finland: At the Time of Merging

 Business Finland remained at the same Tekes and Finpro addresses both internationally and in Finland.
 At Helsinki it was located at Team Finland House at Porkkalankatu 1.

 Current Locations

-The Agency is based in Helsinki.
-It is represented in fourteen regional Employment and Economic Development Centre (also known as the TE-keskus) throughout country.
+The agency is based in Helsinki, and is represented in fourteen regional Employment and Economic Development Centres (also known as the TE-keskus) throughout the country.
 The agency also has offices in Beijing, Brussels, Tokyo, Silicon Valley, Hong Kong, and the District of Columbia.